by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 Best Way to See Norwegian Fjords – Geirangerfjord

 My recommendation is to stay in Ålesund – possibly my favorite city in Norway – and embark on a day trip to Geiranger from there.
-We do this for many of our clients on the Scenic Norway: Railways & Fjords tour and they love the experience.
+We do this for many of our clients and they love the experience.
 If you do decide to spend a night in Geiranger, the traditional Hotel Union Geiranger is a great option for its accommodations, top-notch service and fjord views.

 Nordfjord, home of new thrills in the heart of the country

-This place is so special to me that I chose it for the background in one of the central images in Discover Scandinavia Tous’ homepage (scroll down to “Meet Our Nordic Travel Guru” and you’ll find it there).
+This place is so special to me that I chose it for the background in one of the central images in Discover Scandinavia Tours’ homepage (scroll down to “Meet Our Nordic Travel Guru” and you’ll find it there).
 The picture, unfortunately, does not do justice to how beautiful the area really is.
 And just like I mentioned food in the Geirangerfjord region, what draws me to the Nordfjord is the people.
 As a rule, I love Norwegians and think the world of them, but in my visits to Loen and other villages nearby, I sensed something particularly warm and inviting about those who welcomed me there.
 Really awesome.
 Speaking of Loen, there you will find a modern thrill called the Loen Skylift, which will take you from the fjord to the top of Mount Hoven (3317 feet) in about 5 minutes!
 It is a spectacular, tremendously scenic ride which cannot be missed.
-We made sure to include Loen in our Be a Norwegian for 10 Days (Central Norway) tour, where travelers will be treated to the skylift (and champagne at the restaurant atop Mt.
+We made sure to include Loen in our Stories of Norway small group tour tour, where travelers will be treated to the skylift (and champagne at the restaurant atop Mt.
 Hoven) and also “troll car” ride on the nearby Briksdal Glacier.

 Best Way to See Norwegian Fjords – Nordfjord